Royalty audit information

 Client feedback

-Please contact the Territory Revenue Office on 1300 305 353 or send an email to royaltiesandassurance.dtf@nt.gov.au if you require further information or if you would like to comment on the recently restructured royalty information.
+Please contact the Territory Revenue Office on 1300 305 353 or send an email to royaltiesandassurance.dtf@nt.gov.au if you require further information or if you would like to provide feedback on this royalty information or the royalty audit process.

 Give feedback about this page.